ts2905/rock-paper-scissors/README.md

 # rock-paper-scissors

-# DESCRIPTION
+# Description
-# This game allows the user to play Rock, Paper, Scissors against a computer.
+  + This game allows the user to play Rock, Paper, Scissors against a computer.
-# The computer will randomly select a move by utilizing the 'random' module.
+  + The computer will randomly select a move by utilizing the 'random' module.

-# MODULES NEEDED
+# Modules Needed
 import random
+import os
+import dotenv

-# PREREQUISITES
+# Prerequisites

   + Anaconda 3.7+
   + Python 3.7+